opensecurities-ose/ose-core/docs/trade.md

->In order to improve the ecology of the entire security token, we proposed a decentralized securities trading protocol for the circulation of security tokens to realize the security, transparency and decentralization of securities circulation.
+?>In order to improve the ecology of the entire security token, we proposed a decentralized securities trading protocol for the circulation of security tokens to realize the security, transparency and decentralization of securities circulation.

 ### Process of Trading